MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/GOV-support-remote-work-with-teams.md

   - Generate excitement with an **announcement** **letter** and **countdown** **template**

-  - Create weekly touch points with engaging emails
+  - Create weekly touch points with engaging emails:

       - Tease the launch of Teams with a **countdown email**